 The Common Man

-My first book, The Common Man: Human Similarity and American Exceptionalism, 1776-1948, will be published by the University of Pennsylvania Press as part of the Intellectual History of the Modern Age series.
+My first book, The Common Man: The Meaning of Equality in America, 1776-1948, will be published by the University of Pennsylvania Press as part of the Intellectual History of the Modern Age series.

 A recent surge of interest in wealth and income disparities in U.S. history has not translated to a deeper understanding of the way Americans have thought about what equality is: what people have meant when they declare that equality is a feature of humankind.
 This book aims to change that by stressing the clashing ideas that American intellectuals have advanced about how it is that people are equal and how equality works on a conceptual level, as a truth and a principle of what and how humans really are.